Design and Operation of the PandaX-4T High Speed Ultra-high Purity Xenon Recuperation System: Introduction

 In previous experiments, the Xe in the dark matter detector was recuperated into several aluminum bottles cooled by liquid nitrogen due to the pressure difference in PandaX-I, PandaX-II and Xenon 100 dark matter detection experiments~\cite{5,10,11}.
-The flow rate of this recuperation method is 20 $\sim$ 30 SLPM, and it would take the long time of nearly two months to recuperate $\sim$6 tons of Xe from PandaX-4T detector.
+The flow rate of this recuperation method is 20 $\sim$ 30 SLPM, and it would take about two months to recuperate $\sim$6 tons of Xe from PandaX-4T detector.
 Xenon 1T dark matter detection experiment utilized a spherical liquid xenon storage tank with a diameter of 2.1 m called ReStoX to recuperate liquid xenon from the detector directly, which could reach the flow rate to 1$\sim$2 tons per hour.
-ReStoX is cooled by the fin tubes filled with liquid nitrogen, and 7.6 tons of liquid xenon can be stored~\cite{12}.
-The diaphragm compressor was used in LUX-ZEPLIN (LZ) dark matter detection experiment to transfer xenon gas in the detector to xenon gas bottles at the flow rate of 200 SLPM~\cite{13}.
+In ReStoX, liquid nitrogen lines are welded to the outer surface of the inner vessel to cool down the sphere, with thin stainless-steel fins inside the volume additionally to increase the heat exchange, and 7.6 tons of liquid xenon can be stored~\cite{12}.
+The diaphragm compressor was used in LUX-ZEPLIN (LZ) dark matter detection experiment to transfer xenon gas from the detector to xenon gas bottles at the flow rate of 200 SLPM~\cite{13}.

-PandaX-4T high speed ultra-high purity xenon recuperation system utilizes diaphragm compressor to compress the xenon gas in the dark matter detector from 2 $\sim$ 3$ \times10^{5}$ Pa to 6 MPa, then fill it into 128 standard high-pressure gas cylinders of 40 L for each at the flow rate of 200 SLPM.
+PandaX-4T high speed ultra-high purity (UHP) xenon recuperation system utilizes diaphragm compressor to compress the xenon gas in the dark matter detector from 2 $\sim$ 3$ \times10^{5}$ Pa to 6 MPa, then fill it into 128 standard high-pressure gas cylinders of 40 L for each at the flow rate of 200 SLPM.
 This system has recuperated 5.6 tons of xenon from PandaX-4T detector successfully after its first scientific run, and the experimental data analysis is meaningful for the optimization of the recuperation system.
 The upgrade of the high speed Xe recuperation and heat management technique is important for the next generation of the detectors of dozens of tons scale, and even hundreds of tons scale.
-In this paper, the design and main parameters of the newly high speed ultra-high purity xenon recuperation system is introduced in section~\ref{sec:2}.
+In this paper, the design and main parameters of the newly high speed UHP xenon recuperation system is introduced in section~\ref{sec:2}.
 The hardware setup and the operation process are described in section~\ref{sec:3}.
-The experimental process of the system and results are discussed in section~\ref{sec:4}, before we conclude in section~\ref{sec:5}.
+The operation process of the system and results are discussed in section~\ref{sec:4}, before we conclude in section~\ref{sec:5}.